 Market cap $444.78 billion.
-Facebook is the one of largest companies in the world, has the distinction of becoming the fastest company to reach $250 billion in market cap, having done so in about three and a half years since its initial public offering in May 2012.
+Facebook is one of largest companies in the world, has the distinction of becoming the fastest company to reach $250 billion in market cap, having done so in about three and a half years since its initial public offering in May 2012.
 However, amid the Cambridge-Analytica privacy scandal, concerning the 2016 presidential elections and the Brexit vote, the company has experienced some decline.
 Facebook’s market cap was $629 billion on July 25, 2018, and ended around $510 billion the following day.
 Thomson Reuters data indicated that $120 billion loss in market value was the biggest single-day drop in history for any publicly held company.

 JPMorgan Chase, Number 9 of the 10 Largest Companies in the World

 JPMorgan Chase is one of the largest companies in the world, Market cap $362.67 billion.
-One of the largest companies in the world surviving the economic downturn that began in 2008, it now holds the title of the largest bank in the U.S. JPMorgan Chase has experienced rapid growth and is considered a main player in the country’s retail banking, investment banking, transaction banking, custody banking and asset management spaces, steadily building these businesses over time.
+One of the largest companies in the world surviving the economic downturn that began in 2008, it now holds the title of the largest bank in the U.S. JPMorgan Chase has experienced rapid growth and is considered the main player in the country’s retail banking, investment banking, transaction banking, custody banking, and asset management spaces, steadily building these businesses over time.
 Legislative changes, like the Tax Jobs and Cuts Act of 2017, which was favorable for banks, has helped boost JPMorgan’s market capitalization, which is expected to continue to increase.

 Bank of America, Number 10 of the 10 Largest Companies in the World